-Almost half of the university’s 45,000 students are enrolled at Master’s degree or PhD level.
-A tenth of these students are international, with over 100 nationalities represented.
-The university employs approximately 11,500 academic and administrative members of staff.
+Nearly half of the university’s 39,000 students are enrolled at Master’s degree or PhD level.
+Ten per cent of these are international students representing more than 100 nationalities.
+Aarhus University has approximately 8,000 academic and administrative staff members.